It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 With two more out, that leaves us with three treatments — all spray-on lubricants.

 I was down to three finalists.
 Picture the old, grizzled gunslinger taking on two recent graduates from UofT Austin.
 One lives in the Brooklyn, the other is a Silicon Valley techrepreneur:

-- Teflon Silicone Spray, the techie from Silicon Valley
+- Teflon Silicone Spray, (paid link) the techie from Silicon Valley

 I had high hopes for the Silicone spray, as did the super helpful guy at the local hardware store.